-The change in accounting policy has been applied retrospectively and as disclosed in Note 2.3(b), certain comparatives have been restated.
-There were no effect on the consolidated income statement for the year ended 31 March 2008 and the Company's financial statements.
-The effects on the consolidated balance sheet as at 31 March 2008 are as follows:
+This change in accounting policy has been accounted for retrospectively and as disclosed in Note 2.3(b), certain comparatives have been restated.
+There were no effect on the Company's financial statements.
+The effects on the consolidated balance sheet as at 31 March 2009 and the consolidated income statement for the year ended 31 March 2009 are as follows: